AlessandroGhiotto/QHack/README.md

 4. Fall of Sqynet
 5. Office Hijinks

 Within each of the folders corresponding to the stories above, you will find a number of subfolders, one for each challenge in that story.
 Inside each of these folders, you will find a README file containing the challenge statement, a Jupyter Notebook containing the template for solving the challenge, and (sometimes) a folder with images.

-There are eight tutorial challenges, worth zero points, and 5 challenges in each of the other categories, worth points ranging between 100 and 500.
-The name of the folder containing the challenge specifies the numbers of points.
-For example, within `office_hijinks`, the folder `office_hijinks_100` contains the challenge worth 100 points in this story.

 ### Running the coding challenge